iamlab-cmu/franka-interface/docs/franka_control_pc_setup_guide.md

 3. (Optional) Program the Franka Robot in Desk by creating a new program and clicking and dragging blocks and moving the robot by pressing on the two buttons near the Franka’s end effectors.

 ## Franka ROS Installation
-1. Run the following terminal command to install the Franka ROS packages:
+1. Run the following terminal command to install the Franka ROS packages on Ubuntu 16.04:
-`sudo apt install ros-kinetic-libfranka ros-kinetic-franka-ros`
+`sudo apt install ros-kinetic-libfranka ros-kinetic-franka-ros` or on Ubuntu 18.04: `sudo apt install ros-melodic-libfranka ros-melodic-franka-ros`

 Now you are ready to return back to the main [README.md](../README.md) to continue the installation.